Green Party of the United States

 The Green Party of the United States (GPUS) is a federation of Green state political parties in the United States.
-The party promotes green politics, specifically environmentalism; nonviolence; social justice; participatory democracy, grassroots democracy; anti-war; anti-racism; libertarian socialism and eco-socialism.
-On the political spectrum, the party is generally seen as left-wing.
+The party promotes green politics, specifically environmentalism, nonviolence, social justice, participatory democracy, anti-war, and anti-racism.
+As of 2023, it is the fourth-largest political party in the United States by voter registration, behind the Libertarian Party.

-The GPUS was founded in 2001 as the Association of State Green Parties (ASGP) split from the Greens/Green Party USA (G/GPUSA).
-After its founding, the GPUS soon became the primary national green organization in the country, surpassing the G/GPUSA, which was formed in 1991 out of the Green Committees of Correspondence (CoC), a collection of local green groups active since the year 1984.
-The ASGP, which formed in 1996, had increasingly distanced itself from the G/GPUSA in the late 1990s.
+The direct predecessor of the GPUS was the Association of State Green Parties (ASGP).
+In the late 1990s, the ASGP, which formed in 1996, had increasingly distanced itself from the Greens/Green Party USA (G/GPUSA), America's then-primary green organization which had formed in 1991 out of the Green Committees of Correspondence, a collection of local green groups active since 1984.
+In 2001, the GPUS was officially founded as the ASGP split from the G/GPUSA.
+After its founding, the GPUS soon became the primary national green organization in the country, surpassing the G/GPUSA.
 John Rensenbrink and Howie Hawkins were co-founders of the Green Party.

-The Greens gained widespread public attention during the 2000 presidential election, when the ticket composed of Ralph Nader and Winona LaDuke won 2.7% of the popular vote.
-Nader was accused by Democrats of spoiling the election for Al Gore.
-Nader maintains that he was not a spoiler in the 2000 election. it is the fourth-largest political party in the United States by voter registration, behind the Libertarian Party.
+The Greens (as ASGP) first gained widespread public attention during the 2000 presidential election, when the ticket composed of Ralph Nader and Winona LaDuke won 2.7% of the popular vote, raising questions as to whether they spoiled the election in favor of George W. Bush.
+Nader has dismissed the notion that he and other Green candidates are spoilers.